Extremal exponents of random products of conservative diffeomorphisms

 After the conclusion of this work, Obata and Poletti sent us a preprint~\cite{OP18} where they get a similar result using different approach.
 They proved that the set of systems with positive integrated extremal Lyapunov exponent contains a $C^1$-open and $C^1$-dense subset of random products of i.i.d.~conservative diffeomorphisms of a compact connected oriented~surface.

 The scheme of the proof of Theorem~\ref{main} is the following.
 Let us denote $\mathbb{P}(TM)$ the projective tangent space of $M$.
-Given a diffeomorphism $f$ the differential cocycle $(f,Df)$ naturally acts on $\mathbb{P}(TM)$.
-First, by using an \textit{invariance principle}, we obtain that if $\lambda_-(f_1,\ldots,f_k)=\lambda_+(f_1,\dots,f_k)$ then the cocycles $(f_i,Df_i)$ share a common invariant measure on $\mathbb{P}(TM)$ projecting on $m$.
-Then, we characterize the invariant measures by $(f_i,Df_i)$ projecting on $m$ for all $i=1,\dots,k$ as product measures.
-The ergodicity assumption will be used at this point.
-Finally, we prove that any conservative $C^r$-diffeomorphism $f$ can be perturbed so that $(f,Df)$ do not have any invariant measure given by the previous characterization concluding the result.
-The main step is the second one, that is, the classification of the invariant measure.
-We will actually classify the invariant measures of measurable cocycles in a more general setup.
+Given a diffeomorphism $f$ the differential cocycle $(f,Df)$ naturally acts on $\mathbb{P}(TM)$, and by a slight modification we can actually see $(f,Df)$ as a cocycle acting on $M\times \mathbb{P}(\mathbb{R}^d)$.
+By using this observation, we will deduce that if $\lambda_-(f_1,\ldots,f_k)=\lambda_+(f_1,\dots,f_k)=0$, then the cocycles $(f_i,Df_i)$ share a common invariant measure on $M\times \mathbb{P}(\mathbb{R}^d)$ projecting on $m$.
+Then, up to some measurable modification of the $k-1$ first cocycles, one can characterize (using the ergodicity assumption) the invariant measures on $M\times \mathbb{P}(\mathbb{R}^d)$ by $(f_i,Df_i)$ projecting on $m$ for all $i=1,\dots,k-1$ as product measures.
+This property is sufficiently rigid so that we will manage to break it by a perturbation of the $k$-th diffeomorphism, concluding thus that $\lambda_-(f_1,\ldots,f_k)$ needs to be different from $\lambda_+(f_1,\dots,f_k)$.
+The fact that the transformations preserve the Lebesgue measure only appears at the time of performing this last perturbation which prevents $(f_i,Df_i)$ from having a common invariant measure for all $i=1,\dots,k$.
+The main step is the second one, that is, the classification of the invariant measure of measurable cocycles explained below in a more general setup.